Configure bypass MFA criteria for an Akamai identity provider

 These additional Certificate Validation Settings in the IdP are optional:

 - Certificate validation method.
 None (Default).
 Can be left as default.
-If you select OCSP, the Select OCSP field appears.
-Create an OCSP and select it from the list.
+If you select OCSP, then an OCSP responder must be provided or it is picked from the certificate.

-- Certificate onboard URL.(optional) Users are redirected to this URL if no certificate is provided.
+- Certificate onboard URL.(optional) Enter the URL where the user is redirected if no certificate is provided.

 - To save changes, click Save and exit or Save and go to Deployment, to deploy the identity provider.